okmarq/okmarq/README.md

 - 📫 You can reach me via email at okmarq@gmail.com
 - 📫 Via LinkedIn at https://www.linkedin.com/in/okmarq/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I built a blockchain architecture.
-I want to add more features and deploy my solutions soon.
+I will add more feature solutions and deploy them soon.